EndPointCorp/end-point-blog/2025/10/adventures-in-vibe-coding-with-replit.md

 a commonly used dummy credit card number.
 ```

-There's an issue here: I specified using localStorage, which is a fine way to set up a frontend cart system, but it ignores the existing system End Point Ecommerce already supplies.
+There's an issue here: I specified using `localStorage`, which is a fine way to set up a frontend cart system, but it ignores the existing system End Point Ecommerce already supplies.
 I hadn't checked the documentation before making this prompt, and neither did Replit; it happily obliged and created a cart management system on the frontend.
 It's nice that the agent did what I asked, but if I were trying to work with the agent, without cross-referencing documentation myself, I would be disappointed.

 That's the interesting part about using a non-deterministic system like AI agents: responding to one prompt, it might ignore my specific (and misguided) requests, but in another it might blindly execute the tasks it's given.
 By the nature of LLMs, you can't predict what you'll get.